Agency Program Setup and Execution

 • Make decisions repeatable and transparent.
 Establish the bases for decisions (define objectives and the metrics that support them), then collect and document the supporting information involved.
 If there’s a question about the decision, be able to roll back through the process quickly and efficiently.
 It helps with boards of directors, casual conversations with customers, and a good night’s sleep.

 • Adopt standards from other fields when needed.
-In building one decision support system for an agency, we adopted the O&M valuation practices from private plant operations practices.
+In building one decision support system for an agency, we adopted the Operations and Maintenance (O&M) valuation practices from private plant operations practices.
 Their factory operations standards and rules of thumb include O&M levels necessary for minimum future operations and for exiting the business.
 We used this to show the agency they were investing in their plant O&M as if they were planning on leaving the business soon.
 And they increased their O&M funding as a result.

 Ewers Engineering makes the process easy for our clients.
 We develop detailed, realistic failure risk models that establish a clear path to understanding the benefit of complex capital assets throughout their life cycles.
 Our work develops decision support tools that provide repeatable, transparent, flexible, and systematic bases for decision-making around large capital asset life cycle investments.
 Their mathematical models allows us to provide graphics for presentation for risks, urgency, consequences, benefits, and failure likelihoods in maps, graphs, and logic diagrams for easy communication with boards of directors with a range of technical expertise.